jacobp112/icebbo/docs/part-selection.md

 ## Resistors

-All 31 resistors are 0603 ±1 % 100 mW ±100 ppm/°C thick film, listed in [parts.ts](../hardware/parts.ts).
+31 of the 33 resistors are 0603 ±1 % 100 mW ±100 ppm/°C thick film, listed in [parts.ts](../hardware/parts.ts).
 UNI-ROYAL `0603WAF` parts are used for every value except 10 kΩ.
 That value's UNI-ROYAL part (C25804) was out of stock at LCSC, so it uses Yageo RC0603FR-0710KL (C98220).
+The other two, the VPP reset divider R43/R44, are ±0.1 % ±25 ppm/°C thin film (see [VPP reset threshold](#vpp-reset-threshold)).

 **Feedback dividers.** The earlier design assumed 0.1 % resistors, and its 312 kΩ and 213 kΩ values are rare E192 values.
 TI specifies the TPS7A90 output accuracy as ±1.0 %, excluding external resistors.
 A divider with top resistor R<sub>T</sub> and bottom R<sub>B</sub>, both ±1 %, adds up to ±2 % × R<sub>T</sub>/(R<sub>T</sub>+R<sub>B</sub>).